g20090279/Lecture-2023-N.Boumal-Optimization-on-Manifolds/README.md

 The problem of Tutorial 02 is the following:

---- *Problem 02 - Riemannian Gradient Descent on Product of Spheres* ---
+--- *Problem 02 - RGD on Product of Spheres* ---

 Let $\mathcal{M}=\mathbb{S}^{m-1}\times\mathbb{S}^{n-1}$, which is an embedded submanifold of $\mathcal{E}=\mathbb{R}^m\times\mathbb{R}^n$ with its usual Euclidean structure.
 We turn $\mathcal{M}$ into a Riemannian submanifold by using the Euclidean structure of the ambient space $\mathcal{E}=\mathbb{R}^m\times\mathbb{R}^n$.
 Let $\mathcal{M}\in\mathbb{R}^{m\times n}$ and